Sunday, October 19, 2025

 Luba Patlakh is a passionate and dedicated speech language pathologist, the founder, and director of Kidology, Inc., a pediatric practice specializing in speech, occupational therapy, physical therapy, and ABA services.
 She has built a thriving private practice, where her innovative and client-centered approach has empowered families to help their children achieve significant milestones in speech and development.

-Episode #138: Speech Therapist Reveals the ONE Question Every Parent Should Ask Their Child
+Episode #138: The #1 Question Every Parent Should Ask About Their Child’s Speech

 From late talkers to selective mutism, learn why your child’s communication is a foundation for their future and how to build it strong.